bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Adding Variables, again." />
 </p>

-Let&apos;s add these in over here.
-I&apos;m going to go back to my script over here and type it in.
-I&apos;m going to make a variable called slideCount, and I&apos;m going to use querySelectorAll to get the length of how many list items do I actually have?
+<p>Let&apos;s add these in over here.
+I&apos;m going to go back to my script over here and
+type it in.
+I&apos;m going to make a variable called slideCount, and I&apos;m going to use querySelectorAll to get the length of how many list items do I actually have?</p>

-The next thing I need to know is how wide is each slide (slideWidth)?
-And there&apos;s a property in JavaScript called offsetWidth.
+<p>The next thing I need to know is how wide is each slide (slideWidth)?
+And there&apos;s
+a property in JavaScript called offsetWidth.
 I can go get this wrapper and say, well how wide is my slider-wrapper?
 The next thing I&apos;m going to need is the total slider width (totalWidth), which is going to be the slide count and it&apos;s the slide with the pixels.
-Then I need my DOM elements; the slider itself, the next button and the previous button.
+Then I need my DOM elements; the slider itself, the next button and the previous button.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 380. example, a few more variables (228) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">